 2. Claim to be a spiritual master

 A leader, however, must be heard, and spiritual leaders are no exception.
-Spiritual leaders are easy to recognise by the way they say how spiritual they are.
+Spiritual leaders are easy to recognize by the way they say how spiritual they are.
 And to be able to teach spirituality, you need to be a master and people need to know about it!
-Spiritual leaders must be proud of their achievements, wearing it like a badge of honour.
-(Of course, badges of honour are in themselves very useful tools, but even if something is not a real “badge”, you must treat it like one.
+Spiritual leaders must be proud of their achievements, wearing it like a badge of honor.
+(Of course, badges of honor are in themselves very useful tools, but even if something is not a real “badge”, you must treat it like one.
 More on real badges later.)

 3. Talk about yourself… a lot